tropaafsara/tropaafsara.github.io/_pages/about.md

   - /about.html
 ---

-*“Was there anything more exciting in life than seeking answers?”* — Prelude to Foundation, Isaac Asimov

 👩🏻‍💻 I'm a Computer Science & Engineering graduate from Ahsanullah University of Science & Technology and an independent AI researcher.

 🔬 My research interests lie in the natural language processing (NLP), large language model evaluation, responsible AI, and Computer Vision.